Length-Factoriality and Pure Irreducibility: Background

 When discussing factorization properties of an integral domain $R$, we refer to the factorization properties of its multiplicative monoid of nonzero elements, denoted here by $R^\bullet$.
 An integral domain is an \emph{atomic domain} (resp., \emph{FFD}, \emph{idf-domain}, \emph{BFD}, \emph{UFD}, \emph{HFD}, \emph{LFD}) if its multiplicative monoid is an atomic monoid (resp., FFM, idf-monoid, BFM, UFM, HFM, LFM).

 It is sometimes useful to construct an integral domain from a given monoid.
 One important construction of this nature is a \emph{monoid domain}.
-For an integral domain $R$ and a torsion-free monoid $M$ written additively, the ring $R[x; M]$, also denoted by $R[M]$, is defined as the ring of polynomial expressions of $x$ with coefficients in $R$ and exponents in $M$, with addition and multiplication defined as for standard polynomial rings.
-The ring $R[M]$ is an integral domain by \cite[Theorem~8.1]{rG84}.
-A generous exposition on the main progress of commutative monoid domains until 1984 is given by R. Gilmer in~\cite{rG84}.
+For an integral domain $R$ and a torsion-free monoid $M$ written additively, the ring $R[X; M]$, also denoted by $R[M]$, is defined as the ring of polynomial expressions of $X$ with coefficients in $R$ and exponents in $M$, with addition and multiplication defined as for standard polynomial rings.
+The ring $R[M]$ is an integral domain by~\cite[Theorem~8.1]{rG84}.
+A general reference for commutative monoid domains is~\cite{rG84}.
 When the integral domain $R$ is a field, the domain $R[M]$ is called a \emph{monoid algebra}.